jonesor/mpmsim/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`mpmsim` is a tool for randomly generating matrix population models given a particular archetype, based on life history.
+`mpmsim` is a tool for generating random or semi-random matrix population models given a particular archetype, based on life history.

 ## Installation